 Your confirmation package will include your Confirmation of Application and your receipt of payment.
 If you need to provide UAC with documents, your package will also include a cover sheet titled:

 Follow the instructions on the cover sheet to supply the required documents.
-Some documents, such as qualification transcripts, can be either uploaded via Check & Change or posted or delivered to UAC.
-Other documents, such as a personal statement, CV, questionnaire or portfolio, can only be uploaded using Check & Change.
+Some documents, such as qualification transcripts, can be either uploaded via your application or posted or delivered to UAC.
+Other documents, such as a personal statement, CV, questionnaire or portfolio, can only be uploaded through your application.

 If you need to send any documents directly to the institutions, they will be indicated in your Confirmation of Application as part of your preference details.
 You can also check if there are any additional requirements for your course by reading the course descriptions available through the course search.